 CHAPTER 31

-NONATTAINMENT AREAS
+NONATTAINMENT NEW SOURCE REVIEW

 567—31.1(455B) Permit requirements relating to nonattainment areas.
-This chapter implements the nonattainment major new source review (NSR) program contained in Part D of Title I of the federal Clean Air Act and as promulgated under 40 CFR 51.165 as amended through March 30, 2011, and 40 CFR 51, Appendix S, as amended through July 1, 2011.
+This chapter implements the nonattainment new source review (NNSR) program contained in Part D of Title I of the federal Clean Air Act and as promulgated under 40 CFR 51.165 as amended through March 30, 2011, and 40 CFR 51, Appendix S, as amended through July 1, 2011.

-The nonattainment major NSR program is a preconstruction review and permitting program applicable to new or modified major stationary sources of air pollutants regulated under Part D of Title I of the federal Clean Air Act as amended on November 15, 1990.
-The nonattainment major NSR program applies only in areas that do not meet the national ambient air quality standards (NAAQS).
+The NNSR program is a preconstruction review and permitting program applicable to new or modified major stationary sources of air pollutants regulated under Part D of Title I of the federal Clean Air Act as amended on November 15, 1990.
+The NNSR program applies only in areas that do not meet the national ambient air quality standards (NAAQS).

 Section 107(d) of the federal Clean Air Act, 42 U.S.C. §7457(d), requires each state to submit to the Administrator of the federal Environmental Protection Agency a list of areas that exceed the NAAQS, that are lower than those standards, or that cannot be classified on the basis of current data.

-Requirements for nonattainment areas designated on or after May 18, 1998, are in rules 567—31.3(455B) through 567—31.10(455B).
-Requirements for nonattainment areas designated before May 18, 1998, are in rule 567—31.20(455B).
-A list of Iowa’s nonattainment area designations is found at 40 CFR 81.316 as amended through August 5, 2013.
+A list of Iowa’s nonattainment area designations is found at 40 CFR 81.316.
 An owner or operator required to apply for a construction permit under this chapter or requesting a plantwide applicability limit shall submit fees as required in 567—Chapter 30.

-567—31.2(455B) Conformity of general federal actions to the Iowa state implementation plan or federal implementation plan.
-Rescinded ARC 2949C, IAB 2/15/17, effective 3/22/17.

-NONATTAINMENT AREAS DESIGNATED ON OR AFTER MAY 18, 1998
+567—31.2(455B) Reserved.

-567—31.3(455B) Nonattainment new source review requirements for areas designated nonattainment on or after May 18, 1998.
+567—31.3(455B) Nonattainment new source review (NNSR) requirements for areas designated nonattainment.

 31.3(1) Definitions.
-For the purpose of nonattainment new source review, the following definitions shall apply:
+For the purpose of NNSR, the following definitions shall apply:

 “Act” means the Clean Air Act, 42 U.S.C.
 Sections 7401, et seq., as amended through November 15, 1990.